scblason/Slick/docs/SlickPresenterUni.md

 That's it.

-Did you notice we didn’t bother ourselves with any View or Presenter lifecycle spaghetti code!?
+Did you notice we didn’t bother ourselves with any View or Presenter lifecycle spaghetti code?
-We don’t even need to check for `getView() == null` in our code anymore, Bonus tip, that was just the Hollywood Principle: "Don't call us!
+We don’t even need to check for `getView() == null` in our code anymore.
+Bonus tip: that was just the Hollywood Principle: "Don't call us!
 We call you!"